lorenzifrancesco/stem-culturomics/README.md

 # stem-culturomics
-Meta-information retrieval and visualization tool for not reinventing the wheel in STEM field research.
+Bibliometric and scientometric advanced tool for meta-information retrieval and visualization, for not reinventing the wheel in STEM field research.

+### TODO
+- connect to Google Scholar API
+-- learn how to send queries and collect data
+- connect to Google Ngram viewer
+- build PCA for lexicographic search